Phase broken $\mu-\tau$ symmetry and the neutrino mass hierarchy: Analysis of Phase breaking of Symmetry

-where all $m_{ij}$ parameters are complex, and only two independent phases break the {\it $\mu-\tau$ permutation symmetry} (here denoted by $\alpha$ and $\sigma$).
-The phenomenological consequences of this texture should depart smoothly from the usual $\mu-\tau$ symmetry predictions, which correspond to the the limits $\alpha \to 0$ and $\sigma \to 0$.
-We have dubbed this ansatz as {\it phase-broken $\mu-\tau$ symmetry} and it can also obviously be described by the two conditions $|M_{12}|=|M_{13}|$ and $|M_{22}|=|M_{33}|$ on the elements of the neutrino mass matrix.
-The benefits of the particular parametrization of Eq.(\ref{phasebrokenmutau}) is that it naturally includes the case of {\it $\mu-\tau$ reflection symmetry} \cite{Harrison, Grimus} (see also for example \cite{Valle2, Xing, ReflectionOther} for more recent references and references therein) as a special example of {\it phase-broken $\mu-\tau$ symmetry}.\footnote{We will refer to the usual $\mu-\tau$ symmetry as {\it $\mu-\tau$ permutation symmetry} (leading to the constraints $M_{12}=M_{13}$ and $M_{22}=M_{33}$) and on the other hand we will refer to {\it $\mu-\tau$ reflection symmetry} to the symmetry that leads to $M_{12}=M^*_{13}$ and $M_{22}=M^*_{33}$, with the further requirement that $M_{23}$ and $M_{11}$ be real.}
+The phenomenological effects of this texture should depart smoothly from the usual $\mu-\tau$ symmetry predictions, which correspond to the limit $\theta \to 0$.
+We have dubbed this ansatz as {\it phase-broken $\mu-\tau$ symmetry} and it can also obviously be described by the two conditions $|M_{e \mu}| =|M_{e \tau}|$ and $|M_{\mu \mu}|=|M_{\tau \tau}|$ on the elements of the neutrino mass matrix.
+The benefits of the particular parametrization of Eq.(\ref{phasebrokenmutau}) is that it naturally includes the case of {\it $\mu-\tau$ reflection symmetry} \cite{Harrison, Grimus} (see also for example \cite{Valle2, Xing, ReflectionOther} for more recent references and references therein) as a special example of {\it phase-broken $\mu-\tau$ symmetry}.\footnote{We will refer to the usual $\mu-\tau$ symmetry as {\it $\mu-\tau$ permutation symmetry} (leading to the constraints $M_{e \mu}=M_{e \tau}$ and $M_{\mu \mu}=M_{\tau \tau}$) and on the other hand we will refer to {\it $\mu-\tau$ reflection symmetry} to the symmetry that leads to $M_{e \mu}=M^*_{e \tau}$ and $M_{\mu \mu}=M^*_{\tau \tau}$, with the further requirement that $M_{\mu \tau}$ and $M_{ee}$ be real.}

-In our study, we will first consider the general consequences of {\it phase broken $\mu-\tau$ symmetry}, and then we will focus on two special cases, in which we will allow for only one of the independent phases to be free.
-The first case will correspond to imposing $M_{22}=M_{33}$ and $|M_{12}|=|M_{13}|$ (i.e. set $\sigma=0$ in Eq. (\ref{phasebrokenmutau})).
-The second case will correspond to $M_{12}=M_{13}$ and $|M_{22}|=|M_{33}|$ (i.e. $\alpha=0$ in Eq. (\ref{phasebrokenmutau})).
-These two cases are special cases of breaking {\it $\mu-\tau$ permutation symmetry} with a single phase.
+In our study, we will first consider the general consequences of {\it phase broken $\mu-\tau$ symmetry}, and then we will focus on specific examples within selected regions of parameter space.

+As a first example, we will analyze the well studied ansatz of $\mu-\tau$ {\it reflection symmetry}, understood as a limiting case scenario of {\it phase broken} $\mu-\tau$ symmetry.
+Using this approach we will show new analytical results for this popular scenario of $\mu-\tau$ {\it reflection symmetry}.

+We then will relax the conditions of $\mu-\tau$ {\it reflection}, but we will keep the value of $\delta_{CP}$ to be $-\pi/2$, and then allow the Majorana phases to have any value consistent with the phase-broken $\mu-\tau$ constraints.

+Finally we will consider the cases where the Dirac phase $\delta_{CP}$ takes values within the preferred ranges emerging from global fits, within both Normal and Inverted hierarchies.